Microlending: Sara Razavi and Working Solutions - Microlending: Sara Razavi and Working Solutions - WE Source

 Microlending: Sara Razavi and Working Solutions

-Working Solutions is the First to Believe in start-up and early-stage businesses by providing diverse entrepreneurs with affordable capital, customized business consulting, and community connections to increase economic opportunity in the San Francisco Bay Area.
+Working Solutions is a unique Community Development Financial Institutions (CDFI) with the core mission to provide microloans to underserved communities within 9 counties in and around San Francisco.
 Run by and for entrepreneurs, Working Solutions understands the joys and the challenges of starting a small business.
-WE Source talked to their CEO, Sara Razavi, about the organization and its inspiring mission.
+Their niche is supporting businesses with less than $250,000 in revenue, fewer than 5 years in business and fewer than 25 employees.
+WE Source talked to their CEO, Sara Razavi, about the organization and empowering mission.

-I had been in the social sector for just over 15 years and was finishing my graduate degree.
-I wanted to apply my MBA to a social impact non-profit and discovered CDFIs (Community Development Financial Institutions).
+I had been in the social sector for just over 15 years and finishing my graduate degree.
+I wanted to apply my MBA to a social impact non-profit and discovered CDFIs.
 I felt like I could be a value-add and scale the organization.
-We’re focused on underserved, low-income communities, which often correlates with people of color who don’t have access to capital.
+We’re focused on underserved, low income communities, which often correlates with people of color who don’t have access to capital.

 Most CDFIs require at least some revenue, but we are pre-revenue so as long as your paperwork is in order and you meet some other qualifiers, we can work with you.
-Being a micro lender with personalized consulting really differentiates us.
+Being a micro lender with high touch consulting really differentiates us.

-Each business has its own cycle, so we have in-house consultants and pro bono and low bono consultants for specific needs like legal issues, marketing, etc. Everything to make them successful and have founder survivability so they are not burnt out.
+Each business has their own cycle, so we have in-house consultants and pro-bono and low-bono consultants for specific needs like legal issues, marketing, etc. Everything to make them successful and have founder survivability so they are not burnt out.

-As a CDFI, our target is low-income individuals.
-Within that, we have an extremely high level of support for women.
+As a CDFI, our target is low income individuals.
+Within that, we have an extremely high support for women.
 60% of our current portfolio is women business owners, and we are looking to make that 70%.
 In the last few years, we deployed about 70% of our total dollars to women.
-60% to communities of color, and of that 25% to African-American and 25% to Latinx entrepreneurs.
+60% to communities of color, and of that 25% to African American and 25% to Latinx entrepreneurs.

 We are industry agnostic.
-We focus on early-stage businesses with fewer than 5 employees.
-They tend to be makers or in food-related businesses, such as restaurants, cafes, but also professional services, health and wellness, or transportation.
+We focus on early stage businesses with fewer than 5 employees.
+They tend to be makers or in food-related businesses, such as restaurants, cafes, but also professional services or transportation.

-We’ve been able to scale while making the same impact and keeping our vision –making capital available to those that don’t have it and matching that with technical assistance.
-What we do is not unlike a Venture Capital (VC) model where we invest time and energy in a new business so that they can grow - just not at the scale VCs grow.
+We’ve been able to scale while making the same impact and keep the vision –making capital available to those that don’t have it and match that with technical assistance.
+What we do is not unlike a Venture Capital (VC) model where we invest time and energy in a new business so that they can grow but not at the scale VCs grow.
 Creating impact and scale at the same time is very energizing for me.
-Working Solutions has served over 750 businesses and we’re on track to serve 1,000 in the next two years.
+Working Solutions has served over 600 businesses and we’re on track to serve 1,000 in the next two years.

-Bank of the West has engaged with us in multiple ways—board membership, a community ambassador (a Bank of the West team member who worked on staff at Working Solutions for a full year), and grant capital.
-We’ve been a recipient of Bank of the West’s Community Reinvestment Act grants for operating support for the last ten years, and we are pleased to be the lead CDFI partner to Bank of the West.
+Bank of the West engaged with us in multiple ways—board membership, an ambassador (a type of fellowship program), and grant capital.
+We’ve been a recipient of the Bank of the West’s Community Reinvestment Act grant for the last ten years.
+We were pleased to be a lead CDFI partner.
 When the bank is unable to service a loan, we are a primary referral source and another resource for a business that isn’t bank ready.
 We’re really excited about working with Bank of the West because they are intentional about social impact.

-While we specialize in early-stage businesses, if a business is new to debt - maybe they’ve been around a long time but need new capital to get to the next level - we can work with them as long as they are in the 9-county San Francisco Bay Area we serve.
+While we specialize in early stage, but if a business is new to debt, maybe they’ve been around a long time, but need new capital to get to the next level, we can work with them as long as they are in the 9-county area we serve.
 The majority of our referrals are from business bankers who can’t service the loan because it’s less than $250,000.

 WE Source is just getting started.
 Join us as we build and expand our community of women entrepreneurs.
 We’re adding resources, business support and insights from business owners and dreamers like you on a regular basis.
 Sign up to receive email updates about special events and exciting new offerings like mentoring and free membership.JOIN US